There were a lot of things I was expecting, when I started this new YouTube project.

 Fired all management.

-Appointed himself boss, put all others on the payroll and hired therapists to help them talk through their hurts and patch up the mental wounds ten years of building their band and touring, had inflicted.
+Appointed himself boss, put all others on the payroll and hired a mediator to help them talk through their hurts and patch up the mental wounds ten years of building their band and touring, had inflicted.

 What a brave and at the same time incredible sad move to make.
 To have to make.
 To realize that either you’re gonna step up as a leader, or your life’s work and everything you’ve build will be torn apart, with all parties bickering over it.